Introduction

 This allows each type of content to be distributed independently.

-Newsletter automation
+Newsletter Automation

-A Mailchimp RSS campaign might only use your Blog Posts collection.
+A Mailchimp RSS campaign might use only your Blog Posts collection:

-Blog Posts → RSS → Mailchimp Campaign
+Blog Posts → RSS Feed → Mailchimp Campaign

-Podcast distribution
+Podcast Distribution

 - Apple Podcasts